clearlinux/autospec/README.rst

 URL.
 The implementation should show the now-stored license file via a web page, and enable a human to make a decision on the license.
-This is then stored internally, allowing future requests to automatically know the license type when this hash is encounted again.
+This is then stored internally, allowing future requests to automatically know the license type when this hash is encountered again.